 If I get the impression communication only goes one way prior to a scheduled shoot.
 You are out.
 Next.
 I really do have more important things to do than working with flakes and scheduling everything around a shoot that is not going to happen.
 I also hardly work on conceptual projects with models I never worked with exactly for that reason.
 I have seen it all and I don't care how good or hot you believe you are.
 There are people that are better.

 Can I bring an escort or my bodyguard?

-So, although I understand especially new models believe they feel more comfortable with friends or family around, trust me, you will do so much better without.
+So, although I understand especially new models believe they feel more comfortable with friends or family around, please don't make this shoot a reason for a family re-union.
+Trust me, you will do so much better without.
 If you have a driver, there are all kind of shops and restaurants close by, so they can drop you off, meet me, and pick you up a few hours later.
-If you need references check with the models I worked with, listed at Model Mayhem, browsing thru my FB or IG or available on request.
+If you need references check with the models I worked with, listed at Model Mayhem, browsing thru my FB or IG or available upon request.
 If that's not enough and you still do not feel comfortable shooting with me, I can tell you I am not comfortable shooting with you either.
 Next.